 "We are more than just an acronym"

-The mission of the Thea Bowman AHANA and Intercultural Center is to support the undergraduate community, with a particular focus on AHANA, multicultural students and multiracial students in navigating college life.
+The mission of the Thea Bowman AHANA and Intercultural Center is to support the undergraduate community, with a particular focus on AHANA, multicultural, multiracial, and OTE students in navigating college life.
 We strive to promote a welcoming environment that fosters holistic development.

 In 1973 Fr.
 Pedro Arrupe, S.J., then General of the Society of Jesus, coined the phrase “men and women for others”.
 He envisioned that graduates from Jesuit educational institutions would be people who worked for justice.